 - Strain into a coupe glass, garnish with a slice of cucumber or lime, and serve.
 That's it!

 Expert tips and FAQs

 The gimlet dates back to the 1800s, when officers in the British Navy would drink gin and lime juice to prevent scurvy.
 Some say the drink is named after Rear Admiral Sir Thomas Desmond Gimlette, a doctor who administered this "medicine" to shipmates.
 Some think it's named for the tool called a gimlet used to bore into barrels of spirits on Navy ships. (source) Either way, it's been kicking for a long time, and we're very glad.

 Sure thing.
-To make eight drinks, up to three hours before serving time, combine in a pitcher: two cups gin, one cup freshly squeezed lime juice, and one cup 1:1 simple syrup.
+To make eight drinks, up to three hours before serving time, combine in a pitcher: two cups gin, one cup freshly squeezed lime juice, one cup 1:1 simple syrup, and ½ cup water.
 Give it a good stir and refrigerate.
 To serve, divide among glasses and garnish individually.

 More favorite classic gin cocktails

 - 1 ounce (30 ml) freshly squeezed lime juice

 - 1 ounce (30 ml) 1:1 simple syrup